-Property investors should also be mindful of costs related to infrastructure and earthworks, he said.
+Property investors should also be mindful of costs related to infrastructure and earthworks.

-Because subdivision costs come from many different places, Craig said it can be difficult to pull all the costs together to get a final number.
-He recommended speaking with as many knowledgeable people as possible to find out how much everything will cost.
+Because subdivision costs come from many different places, it can be difficult to pull all the costs together to get a final number.
+Speak with as many knowledgeable people as possible to find out how much everything will cost.

 The most sophisticated property investors also ask questions to find out the reasoning and logic behind every cost estimate they receive.

 Beware of contractors who can’t explain things in layman’s terms—they may lack an understanding of the project or could be trying to cheat you, he said.

-If the logic behind the estimate sounds good to you, it can help you to be more certain and allows you to ‘de-risk’,” he said.
-“Don’t be afraid to challenge members of your team.”
+If the logic behind the estimate sounds good to you, it can help you to be more certain and allows you to ‘de-risk’, don’t be afraid to challenge members of your team.”

 8. Be prepared to solve problems

-The most successful property investors are those who are willing to solve problems that other people won’t, Craig said.
+The most successful property investors are those who are willing to solve problems that other people won’t.

 Those who are really keen say, ‘Help me understand that.’
 The ones who have more of an appetite ask how we can make it work.”

-Sophisticated investors, he said, look at sites with an open mind and try to find twists in deals that will allow them to uncover gold.
-Assembling the best possible team can help you to see obstacles as opportunities, Craig said.
+Sophisticated investors, look at sites with an open mind and try to find twists in deals that will allow them to uncover gold.
+Assembling the best possible team can help you to see obstacles as opportunities.

 If you are looking to develop a profitable subdivision, a solution-focused, qualified town planner can help you to maximise your profits and avoid costly mistakes that can set you back years and result in nothing more than a big, red council stamp saying “declined.”